gatling/gatling/src/docs/content/tutorials/scripting-intro/index.md

 The open-source version of Gatling allows you to run simulations locally, generating load from your computer.
 Running a new or modified simulation locally is often useful to ensure it works before launching it on Gatling Enterprise Cloud.
-Using the bundle, you can launch your test with the following command in the project root directory:
+Using the Java SDK, you can launch your test with the following command in the project root directory:

 {{< code-toggle console >}}
 Linux/MacOS: ./mvnw gatling:test